-Potatoes are one of the most common staple foods that you will find in pantries across the U.S. Not only are they super versatile in terms of the different ways that they can be prepared, but they are also surprisingly nutritious.
+They are super versatile in terms of the different ways that they can be prepared and surprisingly nutritious.

 A recipe that calls for two medium potatoes is all well and good until you over or underestimate the size of a potato and end up with too much or too little.